 Popular Web Browsers

 Google Chrome is the most popular and used web browser.
 There is a high chance you are using it yourself right now.
 The reason behind its popularity is its speed.
-It is one of the fastest browsers – opens and loads quickly, the search results are retrieved within seconds.
+It is one of the fastest browsers – opens and loads quickly, and the search results are retrieved within seconds.
 Another reason might be its simple and easy-to-use UI.

 This one is another popular choice among users.
 Although people have always preferred this one as an option due to its speed.
-It takes much more time than chrome or safari.
+It takes much more time than Chrome or Safari.

-The opera is also one of the commonly used browsers.
+Opera is also one of the commonly used browsers.
 It has its own range of add-on extensions that you might need to check out.
 It also can be synced among multiple devices.
 So do not miss out on this one.